Wildlander-mod/Support/Docs/FAQ.md

 To stop this from happening, open Bathing in Skyrim MCM > Player Animations and _untick_ everything in the sections “Undress Before Bathing - Standard” and “Undress Before Bathing - Extended”

 ---

+## Why isn’t my compass showing undiscovered locations?

+iCompass hides the locations by default.
+To restore your compass to vanilla setting, _uninstall by unchecking_ iCompass in MO2 and rerun Reqtificator.

+_Please note, installing or uninstalling mods during a playthrough may break your game and is not recommended_

 # **Questing Questions**